CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

   ![Form settings](./media/setting-up-the-application/form-settings.webp)
 - **Labour Code**: assign a Labour-type Resource (e.g., Press Operator) to track an employee’s work time.
 An Employee with a Labour Code can be [assigned to a Task](../../user-guide/task-activities/overview.md#adding-a-new-task).
-- **PDC Settings**: a set of individual CompuTec PDC and ProcessForce settings that can be assigned to a specific Employee or CompuTec PDC installation.
+- **PDC Settings**: a set of individual CompuTec PDC and CompuTec ProcessForce settings that can be assigned to a specific Employee or CompuTec PDC installation.
 Click [here](rfid.md) to learn more.
 - **PDC RFID UI**: an RFID identification code is assigned to an employee for logging in using RFID devices.
 Click here to learn more.
 - **PDC Barcode**: a barcode is assigned to the employee for login (if barcode scanning devices are used).
 - **Is Enabled Move to Other Resource**: this checkbox determines if the employee can move a Task to an [Alternative Resource](https://learn.computec.one/docs/processforce/user-guide/scheduling/gantt-chart/alternative-resources) during time or downtime registration on a Task.